vict0rsch/_vict0rsch.github.io/_posts/2018-01-30-mac-terminal-shell-power-user.md

 ### Colors

-`git clone https://github.com/mbadolato/iTerm2-Color-Schemes` wherever you want then in iTerm2 go to `preferences > profiles > colors > color preset > import... ` then chose the cloned folder.
+`git clone https://github.com/mbadolato/iTerm2-Color-Schemes` wherever you want then in iTerm2 go to `preferences > profiles > colors > color preset > import... ` then chose the cloned folder and its `shemes` folder.
+You should see a buch of files like `deep.itermcolors`: just select them all and click on `open`.
+There you go!
 I use `Tomorrow Night`.

 ### Enable Word Jump